xmtp/xmtp-chain-rpc/README.md

 | `--node.dangerous.disable-blob-reader` | Disable EIP-4844 blob reading (not used on this chain) |

 ## Snapshot Initialization (Optional)

+> Note: snapshots are not available for now, so syncing from genesis the default.

 To speed up initial sync, you can provide a snapshot: